- Oral Pills

 - Intra Uterine Contraceptive Device (IUCD)

-Oral contraceptive pills are often referred to as the birth control pills.
+Oral contraceptive pills are often referred to as birth control pills.
 When taken by mouth every day, these pills inhibit female fertility.
 This is a very popular method for birth control.
-Usage varies widely by country, age and education.
+Usage varies widely by country, age, and education.
 Effectiveness depends on the user’s ability.

 Combined Oral Contraceptive Pills

 They contain low doses of 2 hormones, a ‘progestin’ and an ‘estrogen’, like the natural hormones progesterone and estrogen in a woman’s body.
 Combined oral contraceptives (COCs) are also called “the Pill”, low-dose combined pills, (OCPs) and (OCs).
 Some packets have 28 pills which contain 21 active pills bearing hormones, followed by 7 reminder pills which contain iron only.
 The other packets have 21 active pills bearing hormones only.
 This help protect against the risk of pregnancy, cancer of the uterus and ovary.
 These pills regulate the menstrual cycle and reduce menstrual cramps and bleeding problems.
 Click here to read more.

 They contain very low doses of a ‘progestin’ like the natural hormone progesterone in a woman’s body.
 They do not contain estrogen, and so can be used throughout breastfeeding and by women who cannot use pills bearing estrogen.
 Progestin-only pills (POPs) are also called “mini pills” and progestin-only oral contraceptive pills.
 For greatest effectiveness, one pill is to be taken daily with no breaks at the same time.
 Click here to read more.

 According to the policy, It will be used by women only in case of emergency.
 It will not be used as a regular method of FP.